111morris/chat_room_java/README.md

 [//]: # (coding)
-used runnable class in multithreading to define a task that can be executed by a thread ie. runnable >> task/job that can be executed by a thread and a thread >> is the actual object that represents a thread of execution which has the start() method to begin execution
+-used runnable class in multithreading to define a task that can be executed by a thread ie. runnable >> task/job that can be executed by a thread and a thread >> is the actual object that represents a thread of execution which has the start() method to begin execution

+the server will listen for connection (client) and handle each connection

+-the serversocket listens for incoming client connections on a specific port and create a socket object to commuinicate witht the client

+- to know the number of client connected there is a array list take take cares of all the client connected
+- once there is a connection the client is going to be added in the array list -in order to display